mrdoob/three.js/threejs/lessons/threejs-custom-buffergeometry.md

       new THREE.BufferAttribute(new Float32Array(uvs), uvNumComponents));
 ```

-Note that the names are sigificant.
+Note that the names are significant.
 You must name your attributes the names
 that match what three.js expects (unless you are creating a custom shader).
 In this case `position`, `normal`, and `uv`.
 If you want vertex colors then
 name your attribute `color`.